shabbychef/sadists/README.md

 <img src="github_extra/figure/proddnf-1.png" title="plot of chunk proddnf" alt="plot of chunk proddnf" width="700px" height="600px" />

+Ack!
+Well, that didn't go so well.
+Another approach is needed here.

 ## Product of (non-central) chi-squares to power

 This distribution is the product of independent